Question: My child has dyslexia and he has also been having headaches recently. Could the headaches be caused by the dyslexia?

 Since stress could be causing your child’s headaches, you might want to learn more about common

-sources of stress for kids with learning and thinking differences.
+for kids with learning and thinking differences.